peter88213/mdnovel/README.md

 - All section content in *mdnovel* is Markdown-formatted.
 - *mdnovel* comes with a Markdown section editor.
 The user is not supposed to export the text for editing.
 - *mdnovel* saves the project in a YAML/Markdown based file format instead of the XML based *.novx* format.
-- There is no connection with OpenOffice/libreOffice.
+- There is no connection with OpenOffice/LibreOffice.
 - Document export is in Markdown or csv format.
 - New project can be created from Markdown-formatted Work-in-progress or outline.

 ## Requirements

 - Windows or Linux.
-Mac OS support is experimental, see [discussion](https://github.com/peter88213/novelibre/discussions/29).
+Mac OS support is experimental.
 - [Python](https://www.python.org/) version 3.6+.
      - For current Windows versions, use version 3.9.10 or above.
      - For Vista and Windows 7, use version 3.7.2.